roryl/zsx/README.md

 ##  Scroll Elements Into View

-Automatically scroll newly swapped elements into the viewport.
-Define custom scroll targets to ensure important content is brought into focus.
+Scroll newly swapped elements into the viewport.
+You can define custom scroll targets to ensure important content is brought into focus.

 See [`zx-scroll-to`](#zx-scroll-to)